 BIOL 328 Physiology

 Any course in anthropology, economics, political science, psychology, or sociology

 STAT 200 Introductory Statistics or PSYC 281 Research Methods and Statistics I

 All prerequisite coursework must be completed with a grade of B or higher.
 At least four of the six required courses must be completed prior to the application deadline.

-Note: Admission decisions may be made prior to the December 15 deadline.
+The deadline for early decision applicants is December 1 before midnight, Central Time.
 Applicants are encouraged to complete the application process well in advance of the deadline.
 Contact the Pre-Health Program Advisor for additional information.